bmaso/osm-games/content/bowling/index.md

 * If the player knocks down all 10 pins in one throw (a "strike"), the player is awarded two bonus throws and fresh set of 10 pins
   * in this case the second normal throw in the frame is unused
+  * if the player knocks down all 10 bonus pins on his first bonus throw, the player gets another fresh set of 10 pins for his second bonus throw
 * If the player instead knocks down all 10 pins in 2 throws (a "spare"), the player is awarded a single bonus throw and a fresh set of 10 pins
-* If the player knocks down all 10 bonus pins on his first bonus throw, the player gets another fresh set of 10 pins for his second bonus throw
 * The bonus throws for each frame are identical to the normal throws of subsequent frames
   * For example, if all 10 pins are knocked down in the first throw of frame 1, then the first normal throw of frame 2 is also the first bonus throw of frame 1